Initiating Academic Agreements

 Study Abroad collaborates with faculty across campus on 25-30 faculty-led programs each year.
 Faculty and departments can propose to obtain assistance from our office in operating a program abroad, or can seek approval from their college and dean to operate a program independently from our office.

 Proposal Process for 2016-2018 Programs

 Programs are approved for three years.
-The application deadline for the Maymester and summer 2016-2018 proposal cycle programs is January 25, 2015 at 5:00 CST.
+The application deadline for the Maymester and summer 2016-2018 proposal cycle programs is Sunday, January 25, 2015.
+Please submit paper version by Friday, January 23, 2015 at 5:00 pm CST.

 Departmentally-administered Faculty-led Programs

 Information for faculty directors and program coordinators of programs run through colleges, departments and schools.

 Health & Safety

 Study Abroad works closely with the International Office Global Risk & Safety to ensure that faculty as well as students are prepared to travel abroad.
 The Health & Safety section of our website includes the following information:

 - Crisis Preparation & Protocol